 Have you completed fall building maintenance for your plumbing system?
 When it comes to keeping your Chicago building potable water pipes and drain lines running reliably and efficiently all winter, you can’t go wrong with a comprehensive plumbing maintenance checklist that includes preparing all your interior and exterior pipes for the frigid temperatures of winter.
 Here at NuFlow, serving Chicago, we’ve put together a comprehensive list to help you get your plumbing system ready for winter while the temperatures are still mild.

-1. Think Inside Your Chicago Building
+1. Check, Test and Inspect the Plumbing Pipes Inside Your Chicago Building

-2. Think Outside Your Chicago Building
+2. Check, Test and Inspect the Plumbing Pipes Outside Your Chicago Building

-3. Proactively Prevent Leaks
+3. Proactively Prevent Leaks with Epoxy Pipe Lining

 If you are worried about leaks from aging or extremely corroded plumbing pipes, consider proactively preventing leaks with an epoxy coating or pipe liner.
 These methods of pipe restoration help prevent future corrosion while sealing small pinhole leaks, and in some instances, the service can be performed without shutting off the water to your entire building.
 This is because we can utilize your existing shutoff valves to turn off the water in the sections of your building where work is being performed.
 Our pipe lining process is also faster than traditional pipe replacement, which means your residents will experience a faster water service restoration.